Reporting to police and pursuing criminal charges

 The investigation

-A crime alert is issued by campus email if SMU determines there is imminent danger, or the likelihood of a continuing danger, against which the campus community needs to be warned, or if an alert would aid in the prevention of similar crimes in the future.
-Crime alerts also are posted online at smu.edu/Aware and smu.edu/police.
+An SMU Aware alert is issued if it is determined that the campus community needs to be warned of an imminent danger, or the likelihood of a continuing danger, or if an alert could prevent similar crimes in the future.
+These alerts also are posted online at smu.edu/Awareand smu.edu/police.

 Pursuing criminal charges

-In addition, when a case of sexual harassment is reported to SMU Police, the police notify the SMU Title IX Coordinator, as required by state and federal law.
-The SMU Title IX Coordinator will provide information about the victim’s option to pursue an SMU grievance process under University policy, in addition to the criminal process.
+When a case of sexual harassment is reported to SMU Police, the police notify the SMU Title IX Coordinator, as required by state and federal law.
+The SMU Title IX Coordinator will provide information to the victim about the option to pursue an SMU grievance process under University policy, in addition to the criminal process.
+See "Report to SMU" tab for more information.

 In addition to violating SMU policy and federal law, sexual assault is a crime punishable under Texas law by imprisonment from two to 20 years plus a fine up to $10,000.
 A person convicted of sexual assault must register as a sex offender for the remainder of his or her life – www.statutes.legis.state.tx.us/Docs/PE/htm/PE.22.htm#22.011.